Ericsson/ecchronos/docs/autogenerated/EccYamlFile.md

 # Allow routing requests directly to a remote datacenter.
 # This allows locks for other datacenters to be taken in that datacenter instead of via the local datacenter.
 # If clients are prevented from connecting directly to Cassandra nodes in other sites this is not possible.
-# If remote routing is disabled its not possible to use LOCAL_SERIAL consistency for the locking,
-# instead SERIAL consistency will be used for those request.
+# If remote routing is disabled, instead SERIAL consistency will be used for those request.
 #
 * remoteRouting: true
+#
+# Allow to override consistency level for LWT (lightweight transactions).
+Possible values are:
+# "DEFAULT" - Use consistency level based on remoteRouting.
+# "SERIAL" - Use SERIAL consistency for LWT regardless of remoteRouting.
+# "LOCAL_SERIAL" - Use LOCAL_SERIAL consistency for LWT regardless of remoteRouting.
+#
+# if you use remoteRouting: false and LOCAL_SERIAL then all locks will be taken locally
+# in DC.
+I.e There's a risk that multiple nodes in different datacenters will be able to lock the
+# same nodes causing multiple repairs on the same range/node at the same time.
+#
+* consistencySerial: "DEFAULT"
 **jmx:**
 #
 # Host and port properties for JMX.